PARA SITE : SIGNALS…瞬息:

 - With sculpture ‘The past from the ruins’ by Jaffa Lam on view.

 Next to it was Jaffa Lam’s newly commissioned work ‘The past from the ruins’.
-Particularly interested in this piece, I was pleasantly surprised to hear Celia Ho explain the artist’s intention behind the seemingly ordinary football.
-Evoking the feeling of isolation and loneliness derived from migration and displacement, this object is moved around the space throughout the duration of the show.
-Akin to a migrant seeking refuge, this piece is to be placed next to another existing work.
-Pursuing shelter, it marks its every stop through a polaroid photo positioned where it stayed, making us able to trace its every step through its eyes.
-Weighting 15kg, its heaviness mirrors the sense of being stuck in time, frozen, making movement arduous and difficult.
-Yet, Jaffa Lam’s choice of design recalls the adolescent joys found in an elementary sport, an accessible entertainment found in all walks of life.
-Its conception is what especially called out to me: it only exists in-relation-to.
-It requires another already existing piece to be placed nearby.
-It strives for survival in others.
-Akin to a child holding on to an olive branch, this artwork demands more than itself.
-Jaffa Lam’s contribution demonstrates that care was put into the conception of ‘signals…瞬息’ as it invites the audience in, encourages us to follow the links between different pieces.
-It asks us to be at the center of this crossroad of propositions and observe carefully.
-The chosen artists are calling to, calling towards and calling back to us; to each other, and to larger ideas inscribed in this exhibition’s curatorial conception.
+Particularly interested in this piece, I was pleasantly surprised to hear the curator explain the artist’s intentions behind this seemingly ordinary football.
+Evoking the feelings of loneliness resulting from migration, this object is moved around the space throughout the show and placed next to another existing work, as if seeking refuge.
+It marks its every stop through a polaroid photo, making us able to trace its every steps.
+While it weights 15kg, a heaviness that mirrors the sense of being stuck and frozen in time, Lam recalls the adolescent joys found in an elementary sport that is accessible to all walks of life.
+What especially marked me however, was that this work essentially exists only in relation to others.
+It is an artwork that demands more than itself, that actively looks for safety in the ‘other’.
+Lam invites the audience in, encouraging us to follow the connections between different pieces, and carefully observe this crossroad of narratives.

 Mika Tajima - Negative Entropy (Bioweaving Mill, Brain Stent Production, Magenta, Double) - 2018 - Cotton, polyester, rayon, wool acoustic baffling felt, and white oak - 139.6 x 110.3 x 5.7 cm (framed)